Russ Michna: Chicago Rush (first stint)

-Chicago Slaughter (2009)
+Chicago Slaughter

 When the Arena Football League suspended operations in 2009, Michna signed with the Chicago Slaughter of the CIFL, along with other Rush players and coaches Donovan Morgan, Bobby Sippio, Dennison Robinson, DeJuan Alfonzo, and Bob McMillen.
 Michna led the Chicago Slaughter to an undefeated record (14-0) and a CIFL Championship.
 He was named the CIFL Offensive Player of the week 1 time and was named league MVP.
 Not only had he led the Chicago Slaughter to their first undefeated season, he had also led the Chicago Slaughter to its first championship.
 Michna has also broken the record for most touchdowns in a game (twice, the second time he broke his own record.)

-Las Vegas Locomotives (2009–2010)
+Las Vegas Locomotives

 Michna was signed by the Las Vegas Locomotives of the United Football League on August 31, 2009 and served as a back-up during the Locos championship run.

 Although cut before the season began, Michna returned to the Locos in 2010 when an injury to Tim Rattay opened a slot as back-up again on the Locos' roster.

-Return to the Rush (2010–2012)
+Chicago Rush (second stint)

-Michna was re-signed by the Chicago Rush on January 2, 2010.
+Michna was re-signed by the Rush on January 2, 2010.
 He was once again the team's starting quarterback.
 In fourteen contests, he completed 290 of 423 passes for 3,860 yards, 70 touchdowns and 11 interceptions for a quarterback rating of 126.0.
 It was good enough to finish second in the league in passer rating, behind Milwaukee Iron quarterback Chris Greisen, who would sign with the Dallas Cowboys at the end of the year.

 For the 2011 season, he switched his jersey number from 8 to 12, which he wore in college.
 Michna led the Rush to a 9-3 record before suffering an ankle injury.
 In 12 games, he put up 2,896 yards, 66 touchdowns, 13 interceptions and completed 236 of 354 passes for a 116.0 rating.

-San Jose SaberCats (2013–2014)
+San Jose SaberCats

 On April 22, 2013, the San Jose SaberCats announced that they have been assigned Michna on a two-year contract.
 San Jose also placed quarterback Aaron Garcia on recallable reassignment, and later traded him to Orlando, to make room on the 24-man roster.